This is my Favero Assioma DUO pedal power meter review.

 Favero Assioma DUO Features & Benefits

-Favero Assioma power meter pedals belong to one of the most popular on the market.
+Favero Assioma power meter pedals are among the most popular on the market.
 This is mainly thanks to their reliability, affordability, accuracy, and ease of use.

 I can’t comment on long-term reliability because I’ve been using them for months.
 However, I read many forum threads of people sharing their positive, multi-year experiences.